Bookmark this page for daily updates. Last update: Tuesday, Aug. 11, 7:12 a.m.

 More Raleigh parks facilities re-opened June 1, including some bathrooms, dog parks and tennis courts. [see the full list]

 - Other indoor facilities including trampoline facilities, rock-climbing facilities, dance studios, skating rinks, and basketball courts.

 - Entertainment destinations like movie theaters and bowling alleys.

 More information and specifics can be found here in the FAQ.

 These are a floor, and local governments can make stricter guidelines.
-The executive order is in effect until June 26.
+The executive order was in effect until June 26 until it was extended.

 Your questions on Phase 2:

 Q: Will all restaurants open up at reduced capacity?

 A: They can, but not all will choose to.
 Some restaurants are opting to continue only takeout and/or delivery.
 These restaurants are open for on-site dining.